 The Eiffel Tower height is 984 feet or 300 meters and it remained the World's tallest man-made structure on Earth for around forty years from its construction in 1889 until 1930, when the Empire State Building stood up on a height of around 1,250 feet, or 381 meters.

-The current modern structure of the tower was not Gustave’s first design.
+The current Eiffel Tower Architecture of the tower was not Gustave’s first design.
 One of the senior engineers of his company, Maurice Koechlin, was the principal with the guidance of Emile Nouguier, a fellow engineer, and Stephen Sauvestre.
 Koechlin was the leader of the company's architectural department.
 The initial sketches that were shown to Eiffel got rejected as his vision for the Tower was an elaborate and detailed structure.
 Later in 1884, he approved the design, and the construction started in 1887.

 The Eiffel Tower history suggests that the building allowed the French to showcase their industrial powers while celebrating the centennial of the French Revolution, which was started in 1789 at the World Fair in the year of 1889.
 The authorities expected the monument to stand for only 20 years before it was torn down.